Challa-Rajesh/Naive-Bayesian-Classifier/README.md

 # Naive-Bayesian-Classifier
 implement the naïve Bayesian classifier to predict if the patient has diabities or not

-#run code
+#Run Code

-Download the dataset(csv file) and the code(ipynb file) Make sure both the files are in the same folder
+1. Download the dataset (diabetes.csv) and the code (naive_bayes_diabetes.ipynb).
+2. Make sure both files are in the same folder.
-Use jupyter notebook to run the code
+3. Use Jupyter Notebook to run the code.